- Last Updated: Tuesday, 06 April 2021

 The article on transformational leadership explains a concept that James MacGregor Burns developed when describing these types of leaders.
 Specifically, the article covers the concepts of transformational and transactional leadership, moral and amoral leaders.

-The article on conditional leadership explains the four styles developed by Ken Blanchard: directing, coaching, supporting, and delegating.
-It also reviews the conditional leadership model developed in Daniel Goleman's emotional intelligence.
-One of the key skills of conditional leadership theory is the ability to flex a style to the current work environment.
+The article on Situational Leadership™ explains the four styles developed by Ken Blanchard: directing, coaching, supporting, and delegating.
+It also reviews the situational leadership model developed in Daniel Goleman’s emotional intelligence.
+One of the key skills of situational leadership theory is the ability to flex a style to the current work environment.

 Finally, the article on Leadership Styles discusses the six styles identified by Goleman.
 In that article, are descriptions outlining the most appropriate time to use a particular style.
 That article concludes with some hints on how to become skilled in the art of mastering multiple leadership styles.